-Tab, C-i.
+- Tab, C-i.
 Change the current panel.
 The old other panel becomes the new current panel and the old current panel becomes the new other panel.
-The selection bar moves from the old current panel to the new current panel.
+The selection bar moves from the old current panel to the new current panel. - Insert, C-t.

-Insert, C-t.
 To tag files you may use the Insert key (the kich1 terminfo sequence) or the C-t (Control-t) sequence.
-To untag files, just retag a tagged file.

-M-g, M-h (or M-r), M-j.
-Used to select the top file in a panel, the middle file and the bottom one, respectively.
+To untag files, just retag a tagged file. - M-g, M-h (or M-r), M-j.
+Used to select the top file in a panel, the middle file and the bottom one, respectively. - C-s, M-s.

-C-s, M-s.
 Start a filename search in the directory listing.
 When the search is active the keypresses will be added to the search string instead of the command line.
 If the Show mini-status option is enabled the search string is shown on the mini-status line.
 When typing, the selection bar will move to the next file starting with the typed letters.
 The backspace or DEL keys can be used to correct typing mistakes.
-If C-s is pressed again, the next match is searched for.

-C-\ (control-backslash).
-Show the directory hotlist and change to the selected directory.
+If C-s is pressed again, the next match is searched for. - M-t Toggle the current display listing to show the next display listing mode.
+With this it is possible to quickly switch from long listing to regular listing and the user defined listing mode. - C-\ (control-backslash).
+Show the directory hotlist and change to the selected directory. - + (plus).

-+ (plus).
 This is used to select (tag) a group of files.
 The Midnight Commander will prompt for a regular expression describing the group.
-When Shell Patterns are enabled, the regular expression is much like the regular expressions in the shell ( standing for zero or more characters and? standing for one character).
+When Shell Patterns are enabled, the regular expression is much like the regular expressions in the shell ( standing for zero or more characters and ? standing for one character).
 If Shell Patterns is off, then the tagging of files is done with normal regular expressions (see ed (1)).